ccfingers/getridof/README.md

      We can do date conversions on the fly...

-  Developer's Dateware Demo consists of Four(4) files:
+  Developer's Dateware Demo consists of ive files and one directory.
+Copy all over.

+     0) Plus the directory:   "Application files".
      1) DevDateWare.Dll
      2) Setup.Exe
      3) autorun.inf
      4) Developer's Dateware.application
+     5) readme1.txt file.

     So copy them down and run the 'setup.exe' file.